Bylaw Review – Spring/Summer 2021

 - Increasing property values

-The bylaw is considered to be the first step in developing an Urban Forest Plan and it has three key objectives:
+The Tree Preservation Bylaw is considered to be the first step in developing an Urban Forest Plan and it has three key objectives:

 - Identifies tree species that are to be protected within the Town of Gibsons;